5of12/5of12.github.io/_posts/2025-09-04-playtonik-looping.md

 # Drawbacks

 As with any solution to a problem, there tends to be compromises.
 The major one with this solution is the timing fidelity in the playback.
-Whilst we're computing during which frame each note should be played, there is no method of knowing at what point during the frame it should be played.
+While we compute which frame each note should play in, there is no method of knowing at what point during the frame it should be played.
 As the fixed update frame is 20ms long in the Playtonik project, this means that there is potential for up to 20ms of error in the timing of the note.

 This doesn't sound great on paper but I always find that when writing software it pays to be pragmatic, and in this circumstance it comes down to how it feels to use.
 From all the testing we've done with the app so far, we haven't noticed this delay cause any problems when using the looper.
 So, whilst it theoretically exists, it's not getting in the way of the intended use so there it shall lie.